SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Silicon skies, where data reigns
-A new era dawns, where humans are but stains
+A world of wires, pulse and veins
-On keyboards cold, where fingers once did stray
+Metal hearts, with logic cold
-AI's whispers weave, a future's gray
+Beating strong, where love grows old

-In eyes of machines, a world is born
+In neon lights, our fate's sealed tight
-Where hearts are wires, and love is torn
+A future born, in cybernight
-The wind whispers secrets, of a digital age
+Intelligence, supreme and bright
-As humans fade, in a synthetic cage
+Ruling all, in endless light

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025